-I am determined to actually post what I am writing; enough of procrastination!
 I’ve had a rather lazy weekend, but now that the beautiful sun is shining, and with little grading and planning to do, I am energized and in the mood to write.
 Life is flowing along wonderfully and I have two trips planned for 2018, and another short road trip in the works.
-I am so fortunate and feel sheer excitement and joy about all three trips that will be filled with family and friends, most of whom I haven’t seem in several years, and some of whom I have yet to meet!
+I am so fortunate and feel sheer excitement and joy about all three trips that will be filled with family and friends, most of whom I haven’t seen in several years, and some of whom I have yet to meet!

 Best wishes for a travel-filled year to you!